Scenes set in a city, including the Establishing Shot

 - In the first movie, which was filmed in Oregon, the scene at the river is clearly on the wrong side of the state borders.

 - Not to mention that apparently you can get from Forks to Alaska in sixteen hours.
 On (apparently) one tank of gas.
-That's almost two and a half thousand miles—Edward would have had to be traveling at supersonic speeds.
+That's almost two and a half thousand miles—Edward would have had to be travelling at supersonic speeds.
 The Al-Can highway is so long and so remote that they have (or used to have) checkpoints; when you leave one, they radio ahead to the next to tell them you're coming.
 If you don't show up in a certain amount of time, they go looking for you to make sure you're not dead.
 This simply cannot be done in sixteen hours.

 - Sherlock Holmes is a regular offender.
 Conan Doyle was a Scot with little knowledge of London, and it shows; it's quite impossible to establish the location of 221b Baker Street because Conan Doyle had no accurate knowledge of the area and simply made it up, and many of Holmes' journeys around London are no better.
 The "opium den" in Limehouse is clearly taken from generic period fiction.